estorrs/Tangram/README.md

   --invert-y:           Whether to flip y axis in output plots.

   --marker-filepath:
-                        Markers to use as training genes.
+                        File containing markers (one gene per line) to use as training genes.
 If not specified then most variable genes will be extracted from single cell data.

 #### Example Usage